 Whether you are doing an Ontario fly-in fishing trip or traveling to a drive-to lodge, there are some restrictions on what you can bring when crossing the border.

 You are allowed, per person, 40 ounces of alcohol or 1 case of 24 beer, 1 carton of cigarettes, up to 4 days supply of food, along with personal clothing and fishing equipment.

-You cannot bring into the country live bait in water, worms packed in earth, hand guns, and unregistered firearms.
+You cannot bring live bait into the country, especially not into the water.
+You also cannot bring worms packed in earth, hand guns, or unregistered firearms.

-Our Canadian Immigration and Visitor regulations restrict persons with convictions that would be considered criminal charges in Canada to enter Canada.
-If you have had a DUI (driving under the influence) charge against you, any time in the near or far past, and if it shows up on your records in the US (which can be accessed by our Customs & Immigration officers through co-operative agreements between the US and Canada) then you may be denied entry to Canada.
+Our Canadian Immigration and Visitor regulations restrict persons with convictions that would be considered criminal charges in Canada from entering Canada.
+If you have had a DUI (driving under the influence) charge against you, any time in the near or far past, and if it shows up on your records in the US (which can be accessed by our Customs & Immigration officers through cooperative agreements between the US and Canada) then you may be denied entry to Canada.
 Random checks are common.

 Slow time at the Pigeon River Crossing (Minnesota/Ontario) is 6:00 pm to 8:00 pm.